Dark-Alex-17/managarr/README.md

 # managarr
-A TUI for managing *arr servers built with Rust
+A TUI for managing *arr servers.